ACskyline/Ceegyresaurus/README.md

 # Ceegyresuarus

 This is a personal deposit for computer graphics related resource.
+IF THERE IS ANYTHING WRONG PLEASE TELL ME.

 ---